The Diocese aims to make its own building developments sustainable and low carbon.

 Professionals need to be very carefully selected and assessed before appointing them to provide design services, including all necessary specifications and drawings, then site supervision.

 Knowledge and experience in relation to sustainability, energy conservation, carbon emissions and other environmental considerations are essential.

-For ‘traditional’ buildings, and especially listed buildings, historic building conservation experience and accreditation are also necessary.
-See Sustainable Traditional Buildings Alliance.
+For ‘traditional’ buildings, and especially listed buildings, historic building conservation experience and accreditation are also necessary, for example from Architects Accredited in Building Conservation (AABC).

 The Centre for Alternative Technology in Machynlleth, Mid Wales was a pioneer in the field.
 It demonstrates exemplars of many systems and technologies.
 CAT’s new WISE building is designed to be highly sustainable.
-For example it uses rammed earth – very unusual in the UK and quite inspiring.
+For example it uses rammed earth – inspiring as well as very unusual in the UK.

 Diocese of London

 Before embarking on any project, it is essential to discuss with your Archdeacon.

 The DAC takes the environment and sustainability into consideration when considering faculty applications.

 The Head of Environment and Sustainability is also the Environmental and Sustainability Consultant to the DAC.

 London Diocesan Board for Schools.